 If you (the landlord) also live at the property (for example, you are renting a spare bedroom), you should use a residential licence agreement and not an AST.
 This gives the tenant far fewer rights and allows you to give less notice to him or her to move out.
-We also have a version specifically for student-landlords.

 The law relating to this document